 Knowing what is the appropriate protector for your sport is reduced to knowing whether or not you use facial protection.

-In contrast, sports disciplines that do not use facial protection require, by logical deduction, a protector that is thicker and has more protection on the front, offering protection for the heads and elbows
+In contrast, sports disciplines that do not use facial protection require, by logical deduction, a protector that is thicker and has more protection on the front, offering protection for the heads and elbows.

-With the personalization, you can make a specific identity in the discipline that you practice.
+With personalization, you can make a specific identity in the discipline that you practice.
 As we have already told you, this feature depends entirely on your pocket and preferences when buying.

-For a mouthguard to last for many years, it must be properly cared for.
+For a mouth guard to last for many years, it must be properly cared for.

 This care consists, mainly, in maintaining rigorous hygiene that includes washing it after each use and storing it in a case with some ventilation so that it does not deteriorate.

 However, when storing it, keep in mind that it should never be in direct sunlight or inside a car at high temperatures.